Chinese firms turn to euro bonds as dollar funding costs rise

 “It makes sense for them to issue euro bonds as the funding cost is low since the euro is depreciating and the euro zone now carries negative interest rates,” said Steve Wang, head of fixed-income research at Bank of China International (BOCI).

-Expectations that the U.S. Federal Reserve will raise rates later this year have pushed the dollar higher against a basket of currencies, including the Chinese yuan CNY=CFXS.
+Expectations that the U.S. Federal Reserve will raise rates later this year have pushed the dollar higher against a basket of currencies, including the Chinese yuan.
 That has inflicted losses in many companies with dollar borrowings who would benefit from a cheaper debt currency.

-The euro fits the bill perfectly as the European Central Bank (ECB) in January launched a huge quantitative easing program that runs at least until September 2016, to help stimulate Europe’s sagging economy.
+The euro fits the bill perfectly as the European Central Bank (ECB) in January launched a huge quantitative easing programme that runs at least until September 2016, to help stimulate Europe’s sagging economy.

-Chinese issuers believe the ECB’s stimulus program reduces their exchange rate risk so much that there is no need to hedge their euro exposure as long as the program is in place.
+Chinese issuers believe the ECB’s stimulus programme reduces their exchange rate risk so much that there is no need to hedge their euro exposure as long as the programme is in place.
 In comparison, companies pay 3 to 4 percent to hedge U.S. dollar exposure for a year.

-China State Grid International kicked off a euro debt issue in mid-January, followed by the unit of China Construction Bank (0939.HK)(601939.SS), China State Shipbuilding Corp and China Baosteel (600019.SS), and all met strong investor demand.
+China State Grid International kicked off a euro debt issue in mid-January, followed by the unit of China Construction Bank , China State Shipbuilding Corp and China Baosteel, and all met strong investor demand.

 Bankers say euro bonds are set to become even more popular, along with the expansion of Chinese investment in Europe.